julsgud/p5-es6-webpack-seed/README.md

 [Babel](https://babeljs.io/) brings the future of javascript!
 Classes are quite handy for processing projects.

 ### Why Webpack?
-Two reasons:
 + Webpack will use Babel to translate your ES6 into js browsers can work with.
 + You need a server to run the sketch to be able to load fonts, images etc. While the p5 editor does this behind the scenes, we manage with webpack-dev-server.

 ### How to start
 1. clone repo